Duct Leakage Test in Holmdel, NJ

 The Duct Leakage Test Steps Explained

-A duct leakage test begins with sealing all ducts and registers using duct mask tape on both the supply and return sides.
+A duct leakage test begins with technicians sealing all ducts and registers using duct mask tape on the supply and return sides.

-After the registers are sealed, we fasten the duct tester to the unit or to a main return.
+After the registers are sealed, we attach the duct tester directly to the unit or to one primary return.

-The ducts are then reduced to a depressurized state of 25 Pascals.
-With them depressurized, the nanometer gives us the duct leakage reading.
+The ducts are then set to a depressurized pressure of 25 Pascals.
+Once there, we use the nanometer to capture the leakage reading.

 Schedule Your Duct Leakage Test in Holmdel, NJ

-We use industry-standard duct blaster equipment and provide hands-on guidance to help you pass your test, reduce wasted energy, and ensure the long-term health of your HVAC system.
+We use industry-standard duct blaster equipment and offer on-site guidance to help you pass your test, improve energy efficiency, and safeguard your HVAC system’s long-term health.

 Serving homeowners, builders, and contractors across Holmdel, NJ with dependable and energy-efficient testing solutions.